joey-qytyku/OS-90-i386/docs/kernel.md

 OS/90 mostly follows an API-driven layered model.

 Besides a few standard devices, the kernel does not do much direct hardware access.
 The kernel's job is to perform pre-emptive, reentrant multitasking, as well as task termination and execution.
 32-bit programs communicate with the operating system through userspace libraries (WIP).
 16-bit DOS programs communicate with DOS and the kernel performs arbitration of resources, as there is only one DOS kernel.
-I consider the kernel to be monolithic because of the built in drivers.

-Drivers are program that run in ring 0 and have complete control.
+Drivers are programs that run in ring 0 and have complete control.
 They are essentially extentions to the kernel.
-Drivers can take ownership of resources like IRQs, DMA channels, and memory mapped IO.
-Whenever these resources are accessed, they can be notified and perform the operation on the caller's behalf.
-If an IRQ is owned by a real-mode driver, it can be replaced.

 # Interrupt Handling